MT. CLEMENS, Mich.,

 to answer abstract questions and create responses based on inference.
 (K-5)

-their reading comprehension with quizzes, speed tests, and a reward system to
+develop their reading comprehension with quizzes, speed tests, and a reward

 5. Reading Trainer – An app designed for